watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-palm-api/README.md

 ## Use at your own risk

-You can get either of these actions to just respond to _anything_ a user says by updating "No action matches" (and optionally "Fallback") built-in actions in Watson Assistant to set `model_prompt` to `input.text`, call one of these actions, and then put the `model_response` in "Assistant says".
+You can get either of these actions to just respond to _anything_ a user says by updating "No action matches" (and optionally "Fallback") built-in actions in IBM watsonx Assistant to set `model_prompt` to `input.text`, call one of these actions, and then put the `model_response` in "Assistant says".
 With more work, you can even keep track of things the assistant and the user have said to each other and put them into the prompt too; the result would be something similar to the PaLM experience in which you would have an ongoing conversation with the model.
 This can be a fun thing to try out, but _we strongly recommend that you do not do this for any serious chatbot that you use to represent your enterprise_, since you would have no control over what it will say.

 For detailed information about the Google PaLM API and its capabilities, refer to the official documentation: [Google PaLM API Documentation](https://developers.generativeai.google/guide/palm_api_overview)